vozlt/nginx-module-vts/README.md

     * scarce
       * The number of cache scare.
  * requestMsec
-   * The average of request processing time.
+   * The average of request processing times in milliseconds.
+ * requestMsecs
+    * times
+      * The times in milliseconds at request processing times.
+    * msecs
+      * The request processing times in milliseconds.
 * filterZones
  * It provides the same fields with `serverZones` except that it included group names.
 * upstreamZones